ksu-is/Drama-picker/README.md

-# Quote-of-the-Day
+# Drama-Picker
-A calculator application that returns a relevant quote when its corresponding button is pushed.

-This project will feature a calculator-like application with no math functions.
-Instead, when a user clicks a button (Sunday-Saturday), a quote relating to that day will pop up.
-Lists labeled 'sunday_quotes'through 'saturday_quotes' will be called on when its corresponding button is pressed.
-A while loop will cause the next line in the string to appear until there are no more lines.
-At the point of no more lines, the seek will return to 0.
-The calculator will be larger than the average calculator given its long output.

-Edited by Alexis Yampierre
+An app that helps track dramas watched and then randomly selects the next drama to watch from a website.

+This project will feature a phone screen-like application where "buttons" will be shown with different options like "Watched Drama", "Drama Roulette", "Watching", "On Hold", and "Dropped".
+All of the buttons except "Drama Roulutte" will be lists where the user's input will be added to the lists and shown to the user.
+"Drama Roulette" will randomly pick dramas from the IMDb website and recommend them to the user.

+Created by Fareedah Ashiru and Riley Heyward